joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5937014/2024/11/21/mlb-games-2025-san-juan-mexico-city-cancelled/

 **International Criminal Court Issues Arrest Warrants for Netanyahu and Gallant**\
-`The court rejected Israel’s challenges to its jurisdiction.
-Its chief prosecutor had sought the arrests over Israeli military actions in Gaza.`\
+`The court’s chief prosecutor had sought the arrests over war crimes in Gaza.
+The court also issued a warrant for Hamas’s military chief, Muhammad Deif, whom Israel has said it killed.`\
 https://nytimes.com/2024/11/21/world/middleeast/icc-arrest-warrants-netanyahu-hamas.html

 **Hall of Fame mailbag: Stark on Ichiro, CC Sabathia, Dustin Pedroia, Dick Allen and more**\